moonjukhim/terraform_up_and_running/00.preface/hello-world/README.md

-# Terraform "Hello, World" example
+# 테라폼 "Hello, World" 예제

 This folder contains a "Hello, World" example of a [Terraform](https://www.terraform.io/) configuration.
 The configuration deploys a single server in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).

 For more info, please see the preface of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.

-## Pre-requisites
+## 선수 필요 항목

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
 * You must have an [Amazon Web Services (AWS) account](http://aws.amazon.com/).

 Please note that this code was written for Terraform 0.12.x.

-## Quick start
+## 시작하기

 **Please note that this example will deploy real resources into your AWS account.
 We have made every effort to ensure all the resources qualify for the [AWS Free Tier](https://aws.amazon.com/free/), but we are not responsible for any